ice555mee/TB-robot_code-data/README.md

 ## Branches

-This project has two branches: `main`, `master`, etc. which can be explained here
+This project has two branches: `main`, `master`, which can be explained here

 * `main` contains aggregate codes and datasets
 * `master` additionally contains codes that user can use for test running.
 All models (including file.py, file.h5, file.json) are located in master branch of this repository.